oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/7-start-your-engines/start-your-engines.md

 ## Task 2: Launch the Senti-Meter client

 The client used to visualize the analysis results is an HTML file which can be opened on your browser to view the output from the `processor`.
-In this section we will extract the client file from the source code zip file (downloaded in a [previous lab](?lab=deploy-the-demo-code-to-the-ci#Task1:DownloadandcopythesourcecodetotheComputeInstance)), update the Compute Instance's IP address and launch the demo.
+In this section we will extract the client file from the source code zip file (downloaded in a [previous lab](?lab=deploy-the-demo-code-to-the-ci#Task1:DownloadandcopythesourcecodetotheComputeInstance)), update the Compute Instance's IP address and, launch the demo.

 1. Locate the previously downloaded `senti-meter-demo.zip` file (usually will be found in the `Downloads` folder).